CleanTalk/gf-doboard-addon/README.md

 ## Features

 - Automatically create tasks in doBoard on form submission
-- Flexible settings: choose company, project, board, and labels for new tasks
+- Flexible feed settings: choose account, project, board, and labels for each form
-- Simple authentication using your doBoard email and password
+- Simple authentication using your user token (set globally)
-- Supports multiple forms with individual configuration
+- Supports multiple forms with individual feed configuration
 - User-friendly settings interface in the WordPress admin

 ## Requirements